 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
 To ensure the Company has sufficient cash on hand, the Company prepares annual capital and operating budgets which are regularly monitored and updated as considered necessary.
+As at

-As at December 31, 2014, the Company had working capital of \$6.4 million and is required to incur qualifying expenditures of \$5.5 million before December 31, 2015 as a result of the flow-through share financing discussed in note 16.
-Given that cash flow from operations are negative, the Company is dependent on additional sources of financing required in 2015.
+December 31, 2015, the Company had working capital of \$4.0 million and is required to incur qualifying expenditures of \$2.6 million before December 31, 2016 as a result of the flow-through share financing discussed in note 16.
+Given that cash flow from operations are negative, the Company is dependent on additional sources of financing required in 2016.

-As at December 31, 2014, the Company is committed to trade payables and other operating leases as set out in the following table on an undiscounted basis:
+As at December 31, 2015, the Company is committed to trade payables and other operating leases as set out in the following table on an undiscounted basis:

+Between

+3 months Between Between

-Up to 3 months Between 3 months and 12 months Between 1 and 2 years Between 2 and 5 years Over 5 years Total Trade payables and accrued liabilities \$ 377 \$ - \$ - \$ - \$ - \$ 377 Operating leases Total 78 \$ 455 116 \$ 116 - \$ - - \$ - 194 \$ 571
+Up to 3 and 12 1 and 2 2 and 5 Over

+months months years years 5 years Total

+Trade payables and

+accrued liabilities \$ 349 \$ - \$ - \$ - \$ - \$ 349

+Operating leases 40 26 - - - 66

+Total \$ 389 \$ 26 \$ - \$ - \$ - \$ 415

-As at December 31, 2014, the Company had guaranteed certain liabilities by issuing \$1,090 thousand (December 31, 2013 - \$1,090 thousand) of irrevocable standby letters of credit.
-The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash (note 8).
+As at December 31, 2015, the Company had guaranteed certain liabilities by issuing \$1,026 thousand (December 31, 2014 - \$1,090 thousand) of irrevocable standby letters of credit.
+The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash (note 7).
 The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.
 The majority of the guarantees relate to environmental rehabilitation provisions.